dmikey/yobidashi/README.md

 yobidashi
 =========

-A Standalone Micro JavaScript Pub Sub Utility for the Browser.
+A Standalone Micro JavaScript Pub Sub Utility for the *Browser*.

 * does not build or manage a que
 * subs need to be established to listen before pubs are emitted.
 * has NO dependencies
 * supports IE6-10, and Modern.
+* uses native eventing

 subscribe to an event:
 ```javascript